Italian Language Courses and Training Programs

 - Listening for vocabulary recognition

 - Writing in Italian

 List of Common Courses

 Elementary or beginning Italian provides the foundation for further language study.
 The curriculum usually focuses on the four major disciplines of foreign language education: speaking, reading, writing and listening comprehension.
-Most elementary Italian courses incorporate some instruction in Italian culture and history as supplemental material.
 These courses are taught in Italian and are typically offered over the course of an academic year.

 Also usually offered over the course of an academic year, an intermediate level focuses on refining and strengthening the skills gained in elementary Italian.
-The four foreign language disciplines continue to govern the curriculum in which students complete more intensive assignments, such as oral presentations, written compositions and the study of Italian texts.
-Knowledge of Italian culture is deepened as students develop skills by interacting with more primary materials.
+The four foreign language disciplines continue to govern the curriculum, and students complete more intensive assignments, such as oral presentations, written compositions and the study of Italian texts.

 Advanced Conversation and Composition